-Trees and shrubs put out now will have time to establish a good root system before the ering season is over, even though there may still be a few roses, late mums and borders garden before the cold winter begins.
+Trees and shrubs put out now will have time to establish a good root system before the ering season is over, even roses, late mums and borders

+It is now time to tidy up the garden before the cold winter begins.
 For a neat and wellkept appearance, the general clean-up needs to be done.
-Too, one important reason for pests and disease organisms that could over winter and cause damage to plants next year. ces could be a dangerous fire hazard.
+Too, one important reason for that could over winter and cause thorough spray applications damage to plants next year. ces could be a dangerous fire

 Annual plants should be pulled up when they have finished blooming.
 Perennials

 FOR SALE 8 Ft.
 X 8 Ft.
-Walk in Storage Vault
+Walk In Storage Vault